Tutorial | Automation scenarios#

 Tip

-Experiment with adjusting the values in the record count check to generate failure, warning, and success states.
+Experiment with adjusting the values in the record count rule (or check) to generate failure, warning, and success states.
 Then explore the Run this step options to produce different outcomes.

 What’s next?#